FAQ

 2.When is the best time to see the Northern Lights?

 For more information about this phenomenon, you can go to our Northern Lights page.
+UPDATE: BE SURE TO READ THAT PAGE ABOUT THE LOW LIGHTS IN 2009.
 The Geophysical Institute has been researching the phenomenon for years and has more information.
 If you tour their facility, they will show you a video about it.

 Back to Top